ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Methodology

 Each of these cluster centers $c_i$ corresponds to an abstract state $\bar s_i$, forming an abstract state set $S=(\bar s_1,\bar s_2, \cdots,\bar s_N)$.
 With this clustering model, for an input $x$, its abstract safety state is predicted by the K-Means model with the minimized distance to the cluster centers:

-Based on this abstraction method, each token sequence $x$ can be further mapped into an abstract state sequence $\tilde{s}(x) =$
+Based on this abstraction method, each token sequence $x$ can be further mapped into an abstract state sequence

 \textbf{Abstract transition modeling}.
 After modeling the abstract states, we also consider the safety level of transitions between different abstract states.
 Intuitively, an abnormal transition between abstract states may also be an indicator of unsafe input, since harmful inputs are typically out of the distribution of safe contents~\cite{wei2023jailbroken}.
-Therefore, we model the transitions only between the safe inputs, where any abnormal transition under this modeling can be considered potentially unsafe.
+Therefore, we model the transitions only among sequences of safe inputs, where any abnormal transition under this modeling can be considered potentially unsafe.

-To construct the safe transition matrix $T$ in the DTMC, we follow previous convention~\cite{song2024luna,zhang2021,wei2024weighted} to use the captured abstract state transition frequency to model the transition probability.
-Specifically, we map the concrete transitions between two concrete states into abstract states, using only safe inputs from $R_S$ and $C_S$ to fulfill this modeling.
-Thus, we denote $t_{i,j}$ is the number of pair $(x,k)$ where $x\in T, 1\le k\le |x|, \bar s(x_{[1:k-1]})=\bar s_i$ and $\bar s(x_{[1:k]})=\bar s_j$.
-Finally, we construct the transition matrix with $T[i,j] = \frac{t_{i,j}}{\sum_k t_{i,k}}$.
+To construct the safe transition matrix $T$ in the DTMC, we follow the previous convention~\cite{song2024luna,zhang2021,wei2024weighted} to use the captured abstract state transition frequency to model the transition probability.
+Specifically, we map the concrete transitions between two concrete states into abstract transitions, using only safe inputs from $R_S$ and $C_S$ to fulfill this modeling.
+Thus, we define $t_{i,j}$ as the number of pairs $(x,k)$ corresponding to the transition between states $\bar s_i$ and $\bar s_j$, \textit{i.e.}